 Report HMRC phishing emails, texts and phone call scams

-You’ll never get an email, text message or phone call from HM Revenue and Customs (HMRC) which:
+You’ll never get an email, text message, message in an application (for example WhatsApp) or a phone call from HM Revenue and Customs (HMRC) which:

 - tells you about a tax rebate or penalty